Skip to main content

 }

-MyAssetOFT is a standard ERC20 token that will be the asset inside the ERC4626 vault.
+MyAssetOFT is an example of a standard OFT and ERC20 token that will be the asset inside the ERC4626 vault.

 Vault + Share Adapter (Hub Chain)